The following metaphor is an adaptation from South Carolina Senator Stephen Decatur Miller.

 The originator of this metaphor was a Senator of South Carolina in 1830.
 He and his colleagues took it very seriously, as evidenced by the events that took place just 13 years later.

 I think the United States was hovering somewhere between soap box and ballot box until very recently.
 But given the sorry state of broadcast and print media, and the heavy-handed censoriousness and china-pandering of the social media giants, it’s pretty clear that there won’t be a soap box anymore, by the end of Joe Biden’s “presidency”.

-And now, given what we’ve seen take place over the last seven days, I think it’s crystal clear that the the “ballot box” option is fading into nostalgia as well.
-So, given the political parties' willingness to engage in open censorship, and the their brazen willingness to fuck with the electoral process, it seems clear that we are transitioning into jury box territory.
+And now, given what we’ve seen take place over the last seven days, I think it’s crystal clear that the “ballot box” option is fading into nostalgia as well.
+So, given the political parties’ willingness to engage in open censorship, and their brazen willingness to fuck with the electoral process, it seems clear that we are transitioning into jury box territory.